 The moral of that story is this: If you do not have children you should really fix that.
 They make excellent unwrappers of candy and they even think the job is fun.

 *This story is totally false.
-12-ish years ago I made only one dessert and that was slice and bake sugar cookies purchased from the grocery store on the way to school and served raw to my friends in the hallway before class.
-It made for a pretty awesome breakfast/dessert.
+20-ish years ago I made only one dessert and that was slice and bake sugar cookies purchased from the grocery store and served raw.

 Rolo Cake Mix Cookies